If Everything Is Automated, What Is Left for Humans?

 How do you navigate a world where human value is relocating?

 Invest in judgment.
-The skill that remains valuable is knowing what's worth doing—decision-making, strategy, taste.
+The skill that remains valuable is knowing what's worth doing: decision-making, strategy, taste.
 See why decision-making is the new skill.

 Build real relationships.
 Human connection becomes more valuable as transactional interactions get automated.
-Invest in relationships—they're both meaningful and economically valuable.
+Invest in relationships.
+They're both meaningful and economically valuable.

 Develop taste and curation.
 When generation is easy, selection becomes the skill.
 Train your judgment about what's good.